joigalcar3/Blade_damage/README.md

 single blade.

 * *BladeSection.py*: Provides the BladeSection, class for the aerodynamic model identification and computation of forces and moments.
-BladeSection holds all the information related to a single blade element according to BEM theory.
+BladeSection holds all the information related to a single blade element according to BET theory.
 It is used for the computation of the angle of attack and velocity seen by each BladeSection.
 Additionally, it computes the contribution of the BladeSection lift and drag to the thrust force and torque.